FAQ

 Does this replace a home inspection?

-No. Physical condition, mechanical systems, and building envelope require a licensed inspector.
+No. Physical condition, mechanical systems, and property envelope require a licensed inspector.
 We analyze financial documents, governance, and paper trails — reserves, arrears, board competence, capital projects.
 The two are complementary.
 A home inspector tells you about the walls; we tell you about the wallet.

 What jurisdictions do you cover?